scalar-labs/scalardl-node-client-sdk/example/web-node-sample/README.md

 # Web-node validation
 This sample code is to validate that the serialized binary generated on the web-sdk client side can be executed on the node-sdk side.

-In conclusion, the listContracts can be request sent by Web SDK can be executed by ScalarDLT if the `ClientProperties` provided by the Web SDK is appropriate.
+In conclusion, the listContracts request sent by Web SDK can be executed by ScalarDLT if the `ClientProperties` provided by the Web SDK is appropriate.

 ## Project Prerequisite